 The default specification defines a bin that is associated with none of the defined value bins.
 The default bin catches the values of the coverage point that do not lie within any of the defined bins.
 However, the coverage calculation for a coverage point shall not take into account the coverage captured by the default bin.
-The default bin does not apply to transitions, and is useful for catching unplanned or illegal values.
+The default is useful for catching unplanned or illegal values.
+The default sequence form can be used to catch all transitions (or sequences) that do not lie within any of the defined transition bins (see Section 20.4.1).
+The default sequence specification does not accept multiple transition bins (the [] notation is not allowed).